-WARNING: Please ensure that you do the following at the end of updating this document

-Right Click on the content of the above contents list, press ‘Update field’, select ‘update entire table’ then click ‘OK’

-Delete this warning message

 Introduction

 The National Recruitment Office for ST3 Trauma and Orthopaedics is Heath Education England - Yorkshire and the Humber.
 We are recruiting to ST3 posts across England and Scotland.

 This handbook aims to provide applicants with information regarding all aspects of the 2023 Trauma and Orthopaedics recruitment process.